aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

   ]
 image:
   path: /assets/media/ai-security/mcp-attack-chain.png
 description: "The attack doesn't start at your model.
 It starts at your tool marketplace.
-A step-by-step walkthrough of an MCP supply chain attack — and three controls that stop it."
+A step-by-step walkthrough of an MCP supply chain attack, and three controls that stop it."
 mermaid: false
 ---